Official State of Rhode Island website

 Our Cases

-We have brought a number of cases to put a stop to the Administration’s actions that violate the rights of Americans and harm Rhode Islanders.
+We have brought 62 cases against this Administration to put a stop to their actions that violate the rights of Americans and harm Rhode Islanders.

 On January 28, 2025, a coalition of 23 attorneys general filed a suit in Rhode Island challenging a directive pursuant to executive orders to freeze federal financial assistance that Congress had previously allocated to states and other organizations.